Baudin expedition to Australia: Expedition

 Napoléon Bonaparte, as First Consul, formally approved the expedition "to the coasts of New Holland", after receiving a delegation consisting of Baudin and eminent members of the Institut National des Sciences et Arts on 25 March 1800.
 The explicit purpose of the voyage was to be "observation and research relating to Geography and Natural History."

 The Baudin expedition departed Le Havre, France, on 19 October 1800.
 Because of delays in receiving his instructions and problems encountered in Isle de France (now Mauritius) they did not reach Cape Leeuwin on the south-west corner of the continent until May 1801.
 Upon rounding Cape Naturaliste, they entered Geographe Bay.
 During their exploration here they lost a longboat and a sailor, Assistant Helmsman Timothée Vasse.
 They then sailed north, but the ships became separated and did not meet again until they reached Timor.
 On their journeys Géographe and Naturaliste surveyed large stretches of the north-western coast.
 The expedition was severely affected by dysentery and fever, but sailed from Timor on 13 November 1801, back down the north-west and west coast, then across the Great Australian Bight, reaching Tasmania on 13 January 1802.
 They charted the whole length of Tasmania's east coast and there were extensive interactions with the Indigenous Tasmanians, with whom they had peaceful relationships.
 They notably produced precious ethnological studies of Indigenous Tasmanians.

-The expedition then began surveying the south coast of Australia, but then Captain Jacques Felix Emmanuel Hamelin in Naturaliste decided to make for Port Jackson (Sydney) as he was running short of food and water, and in need of anchors.
-En route, in April 1802, Hamelin explored the area of Western Port, Victoria, and gave names to places, a number of which have survived, for example, Ile des Français is now called French Island.
+The expedition then began surveying the south coast of Australia, but then Captain Jacques Félix Emmanuel Hamelin in Naturaliste decided to make for Port Jackson (Sydney) as he was running short of food and water, and in need of anchors.
+En route, in April 1802, Hamelin explored the area of Western Port, Victoria, and gave names to places, a number of which have survived, for example, Île des Français is now called French Island.

-Meanwhile, Baudin in Géographe continued westward, and in April 1802 encountered the British ship Investigator commanded by Matthew Flinders, also engaged in charting the coastline, at Encounter Bay in what is now South Australia.
+Meanwhile, Baudin in Géographe continued westward, and in April 1802 encountered the British sloop HMS Investigator commanded by Matthew Flinders, also engaged in charting the coastline, at Encounter Bay in what is now South Australia.
 Flinders informed Baudin of his discovery of Kangaroo Island (Karta Pintingga, lit.
 'Island of the Dead'), St. Vincent's and Spencer's Gulfs.
 Baudin sailed on to the Nuyts Archipelago, the point reached by the Dutch ship 't Gulden Zeepaert in 1627, before heading for Port Jackson as well for supplies.

 In late 1802 the expedition was at Port Jackson, where the government sold 60 casks of flour and 25 casks of salt meat to Baudin to resupply his two vessels.
 The supplies permitted Naturaliste to return to France and Géographe to continue her explorations of the Australian coast.
 The expedition reported on the defences of the town and the disaffection of Irish convicts.
 Naturaliste took with her the Colony's staff surgeon, Mr. James Thomson, whom Governor Philip Gidley King had given permission to return to England.